-This essay begins in Section 1 by relating briefly the story of the Missouri Compromise of 1820 and the Compromise of 1850, two political deals in American history that were driven by the future of slavery in the expanding United States and were important factors in the coming of the Civil War, during which as many American soldiers died as occurred in the nation's all other wars.
+This essay begins (Section 1) by relating the story of the Missouri Compromise of 1820 and the Compromise of 1850, two political deals in American history that were driven by the future of slavery in the expanding United States and were important factors in the coming of the Civil War, during which as many American soldiers died as occurred in the nation's all other wars.
 Section 2 discusses the ongoing legacy of slavery in American politics down to the present day.

-Section 3 presents the interesting results from a first look at the Blue/Red divide in the popular vote among states in the USA over the course of fourteen presidential elections from 1964 to 2016.
+Sections 3 and 4 present the results from a first look at the Blue/Red divide in the popular vote among states in the USA over the course of fourteen presidential elections from 1964 to 2016.
 During the first half of that period (seven elections, 1964-1988), the Blue/Red split was 29%/71%; in the second half (seven elections, 1992-2016), the Blue/Red split was 51%/49%.
+This was a quite extraordinary shift and to some extent it was masked by the intensity of the Blue/Red polarization that has occurred in that second half, the origins of which are appropriately identified with Newt Gingrich's crusade in the mid-1990s.

-Section 4 discusses the four key areas of national policy and development which have been the constituents of this steadily-growing divide: race, immigration, the economy, and the politicization of morality.
+Section 5 discusses the four key areas of national policy and development which have been the constituents of this steadily-growing divide: race and "white anxiety,"

+immigration, the economy, and the politicization of morality.
 The most telling statistics in those areas deal with the racial composition of the American population, in the process of changing from one in which Whites represented 80% of the total in the 1990 census to one projected to 2060, when the expected composition will be: Whites 44%, Hispanics 29%, and Blacks 18%.
 The many changes taking place in these four areas provide a good explanation for the growing polarization of attitudes and beliefs, as well as the rise of more extreme viewpoints, in the nation as a whole.

-Section 5 (plus the Appendix) tries to imagine what kinds of political negotiations and constitutional revisions might take place in the second half of the decade of the 2020s in order to bring about a peaceful dissolution of the United States and the creation of four new independent sovereign countries on its territory.
-Section 6 includes a map showing the four new countries and some of their key characteristics, especially their economic clout in the world: All four countries would rank among the Top 10 nations in terms of their GDP.
-Section 7 uses two more tables on the Blue/Red divide in presidential elections to ask whether the breakup might provide a high degree of long-term political stability for the four new countries, based on a strong majority consensus of political beliefs in all of them.
+Section 6 (plus Appendix 1) tries to imagine what kinds of political negotiations and constitutional revisions might take place in the second half of the decade of the 2020s in order to bring about a peaceful dissolution of the United States and the creation of four new independent sovereign countries on its territory.
+Section 7 has a map showing the four new countries and some of their key characteristics, especially their economic clout in the world: All four countries would rank among the Top 10 nations in terms of their GDP.
+Section 8 asks whether the breakup might provide a high degree of long-term political stability for the four new countries, based on a strong majority consensus of political beliefs in all of them.